JonFijalkowski/phoebus/JF-Handover.md

 ## Knowledge Sharing
-- What process did I go through (evolution of the project, findings along the way, decisions made as a result - eg: switching to Editable PVs rather than some complex system of local PVs)
-- What the code I've written does (not just what requirements met, how the code I've done fulfils the requirements/does what it does)
-- (what does each file do in more understandable terms, larger-picture stuff, like what Kay said, but perhaps a bit more specifics for the XYPlot Widget etc)
 ### Project Structure / Widget composition
 The Phoebus codebase is quite large and complex, meaning it can be difficult to understand the class hierarchy, the relation between the different layers, and what each class is responsible for.

 In the case of the XYPlot widget (the focus of this project):
 - The widget itself has a Model(`XTPlotWidget`), Runtime(`XYPLotWidgetRuntime`) and Representation(`XYPlotWidgetRepresenatation`)  The Representation uses an:
-- `RTValuePlot`, for creating a UI element to plot values, specifically numbers, on a graph
+- `RTValuePlot`, for creating a UI element to plot values, specifically numbers, on a graph - an extension of:
 - `RTPlot`, a base implementation / generic form of a Graph/Plot UI element, to wrap
 - `Plot`, This contains draw instructions for the plot, and is the layer directly interfacing with user interaction (toolbar mouse modes)